radixiura/MECA/README.md

 </tr></tbody></table>

 ## How does MECA work?
 Meca is based on a GO programming language, so it uses a concurrency and parallel paradigm and allows u to work faster than even!
-The program receives the data you entered, analyzes it and saves it.
-You can also read another person's memory or get completely random information.

 ## Installation and launch
 0) sudo apt install go